worktheclock/replit.github.io/Teams/SimpleAutograding.md

 ![](https://static.ritza.co/repl/teachers-01-autograding/08-publishing-template.png)

-Now slide the button across to 'published' and your students can access the template.
-They will also get a notification in Repl.it that a new template has been published, and you will similarly see a notification once they fork and submit.
+Now slide the button across to 'published' and your students can access the project.
+They will also get a notification in Repl.it that a new project has been published, and you will similarly see a notification once they fork and submit.

 ![](https://static.ritza.co/repl/teachers-01-autograding/09-publishing-2.png)